berkeley-scf/berkeley-scf.github.io/access/copying-files/sftp-scp.md

 title: Secure File Transfer / Secure Copy
 ---

-SFTP is the standard way of securly copying user files.
+SFTP is the standard way of securely copying user files.

 ## Mac or Windows: Cyberduck